rolandjlevy/js-sliders-game/notes.md

 - improve sequence of winning - layout and styling
 - sort out position and width of leaderboard when score is added
+- create new game in addScoreButton click, line 69

 ### Done
 - change everything to oop